sakhadib/deshio-erp-backend/backend/TRANSACTION_SYSTEM_DOCS.md

 Transactions are **automatically created** when:
 - ✅ An order payment is made
 - ✅ A service order payment is made
-- ✅ An expense is approved or paid
+- ✅ An expense payment is completed (actual cash outflow)
+- ✅ A vendor payment is completed
 - ✅ A refund is processed

 **You don't need to manually create transactions** - the observers handle everything!

+**Note**: Expense approval does NOT create transactions - only actual ExpensePayment creates transactions (cash basis accounting).

 ---